View on GitHub

 /api Endpoint

-NOTE: In case of a succesful request, the response is NOT in the JSONAPI format, but the requested JSON file directly.
+NOTE: In case of a successful request, the response is NOT in the JSON:API format, but the requested JSON file directly.

 Statuses: